-MAT 285 Differential Equations 3 0 3
+MAT 285 Differential Equations

-This course provides an introduction to ordinary differential equations with an emphasis on applications.
-Topics include first-order, linear higher-order, and systems of differential equations; numerical methods; series solutions; eigenvalues and eigenvectors; Laplace transforms; and Fourier series.
-Upon completion, students should be able to use differential equations to model physical phenomena, solve the equations, and use the solutions to analyze the phenomena.
-This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.
+This course provides an introduction to topics involving ordinary differential equations.
+Emphasis is placed on the development of abstract concepts and applications for first-order and linear higher-order differential equations, systems of differential equations, numerical methods, series solutions, eigenvalues and eigenvectors, and LaPlace transforms.
+Upon completion, students should be able to demonstrate understanding of the theoretical concepts and select and use appropriate models and techniques for finding solutions to differential equations-related problems with and without technology.
+This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.